 Q: How are warts treated?

 NSM: So, there are several ways.
-The most common way for treating warts in adults is through cryotherapy.
-We freeze the wart with a liquid nitrogen spray, which destroys the cells.
+The most common way for treating warts in adults is through cryotherapy.* We freeze the wart with a liquid nitrogen spray, which targets the cells.*

 With young patients, we’ll typically use a treatment like Cantharidin, because the liquid nitrogen spray can be a bit frightening for them.* Cantharidin is derived from blistering beetles, which is fascinating to most children, and, therefore, the procedure is more fun.* So we really try to make it a pleasant experience.